satyajit1106/SAAS-Template/README.md

 Whether you're building a new SaaS app or looking for a flexible, **production-ready SaaS template**, this boilerplate has you covered.
 This free, open-source starter kit has everything you need to accelerate your development and scale your product with ease.

 Clone this project and use it to create your own SaaS.
-You can check the live demo at [SaaS Boilerplate](https://react-saas.com), which is a demo with a working authentication and multi-tenancy system.

 ### Features